-The Company applies the provisions of Financial Accounting Standards Board ("FASB") Interpretation ("FIN") No. 48, Accounting for Uncertainty in Income Taxes, for the financial statement recognition, measurement and disclosure of uncertain tax positions recognized in the Company's financial statements.
-In accordance with FIN No. 48, tax positions must meet a more-likely-than-not recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position.
+The Company applies the provisions of Financial Accounting Standards Board ("FASB") Interpretation ("FIN") No. 48, Accounting for Uncertainty in Income Taxes, for the financial statement recognition, measurement and disclosure of uncertaint tax positions recognized in the Company's financial statements.
+In accordance with FIN No. 48, tax positions must meet a more-likely-than-not recognition threshold and measurement attribute for the financial statement recognition.